blueclowd/Skullstripping/README.md

 <p> **What is skullstripping ?** Skull-stripping, belonging to one of the preprocessing step in neuroimaging analysis, aim to remove the non-brain tissues and leave the entire brain region.
 <p> **What is Levelset method ?** The level set approach allows the evolving front to change topology, break, and merge, which means that the evolving front can extract the boundaries of particularly intricate contours. <https://math.berkeley.edu/~sethian/2006/Applications/Medical_Imaging/artery.html>

+### Installation guide
+* Download and install one of ImageJ distributions such as Fiji (<http://imagej.net/Fiji/Downloads>)
+* Put the following libraries under the directory {Installed folder}/jars/ ** commons-collections.jar
+** itext7-7.0.0
+* Run the software and install the plugin
+** In the menu bar, click Plugins → Install Plugins....
+** Select LevelSet_CBEL-0.1.0.jar and click open
+**Restart Fiji to complete the installation

 ### Software snapshots
 ![Alt text](https://raw.githubusercontent.com/blueclowd/Skullstripping/a0df17e583b8cc1fbb0e18e06450a3c2d0daaadc/LevelSetCBEL.png)
 ![Alt text](https://raw.githubusercontent.com/blueclowd/Skullstripping/master/Illustration%202.png)